Our choir is led and supported by

 Since ending his day-to-day responsibility for running a school, Keith has delighted in having more time to enjoy being a granddad, researching choral music for his work, and in developing his woodworking and gardening skills.

 Kate Jones studied music at King’s College, London and the Guildhall School of Music & Drama, majoring in accompaniment and composition (with David Lumsdaine and Nicola LeFanu) and was awarded the Music Faculty Jelf Medal.
 During her time in London, Kate was repetiteur to Kings College gilbert & Sullivan Society and Music Department Opera productions, and accompanied the Kings College Chorus.
 Solo performances have included Mozart's Piano Concerto No 19 K 458; Kabalevsky's No 3 Op.
 50; and J S Bach's D minor Keyboard Concerto and Brandenburg No 5 in D major.

 In addition to her private teaching practice Kate is currently accompanist to the Alresford Community Choir and Winchester Cathedral junior Choir.
 Work with the Hampshire Music Service included concerts in Winchester Cathedral as part the “Hampshire Welcomes the World” project.
 She has previously held instrumental teaching posts at Boundary Oak School, Fareham and The Atherley School, Southampton.
 Kate was the organist of St Barnabas, Swanmore for 14 years, and has performed on the Handel organ at Holy Trinity, Gosport in recital and also with the Hampshire County Youth Choir in Fauré’s Requiem.

-The choir will be re-starting on September 14th
+The choir started the new term starting on September 14th

 Although we are not meeting for our usual practices, workshops and concerts at the moment, if you want to know more about how to join, and for up-to-date detailed information, including about our membership subscriptions, please go to Join Us!